MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-in-tabular-visualizer.md

 :::image type="content" source="../debugger/media/vs-2022/dbg-ienumerable-visualizer-filtering.png" alt-text="Screenshot of View the visualizer data filter.":::

-## Modify the visualizer expression
+## Modify the expression in the IEnumerable visualizer

-Starting in Visual Studio 2022 version 17.11, you can directly change the **Expression** textbox with a modified LINQ expression.
+Starting in Visual Studio 2022 version 17.11, you can directly change the **Expression** textbox for the IEnumerable visualizer with a modified LINQ expression.
 The visualizer data gets updated, reflecting the data change resulting from your new query.

 :::image type="content" source="../debugger/media/vs-2022/dbg-ienumerable-visualizer-edit-expression.png" alt-text="Screenshot of View the visualizer data edit the expression.":::

-Starting in Visual Studio 2022 version 17.12 Preview X, you can get AI assitance to edit the LINQ expression.
+Starting in Visual Studio 2022 version 17.12 Preview 2, you can get AI assitance to edit the LINQ expression.
 If you have Copilot activated, click the GitHub [Copilot](../ide/visual-studio-github-copilot-extension.md) icon to open Copilot Chat.

 :::image type="content" source="../debugger/media/vs-2022/dbg-ienumerable-visualizer-edit-expression-copilot.png" alt-text="Screenshot of Copilot button to get help to edit the expression.":::